Meeting the challenge of CFR 21 Part 11 compliance for microscopy

 Software is available to facilitate the transfer of images from instruments, both Windows®-based and non-Windows®-based, that produce digital images directly, such as:

-Quartz PCI Office is used for offline viewing, processing, measurement and analysis of images acquired with Quartz PCI Lab Packages.
-Quartz PCI Office includes all of the functionality of the Lab version, with the exception of image acquisition.
+Quartz PCI-CFR Office is used for offline viewing, processing, measurement and analysis of images acquired with Quartz PCI-CFR Lab Packages.
+Quartz PCI-CFR Office includes all of the functionality of the Lab version, with the exception of image acquisition.

 Features of PCI Office include: